No clear winner in final election result

 - UKIP, which performed strongly last time most of the seats were fought in 2014, has seen its vote collapse.
 It had just three councillors elected, after losing 123.

-- Sinn Féin has won the Westminster by-election in West Tyrone .
+- Sinn Féin has won the Westminster by-election in West Tyrone.

 - Labour MP Dan Jarvis has been elected mayor of the Sheffield City Region.